-- (1) AGREEMENT.-The term "Agreement" means the United States-Colombia Trade Promotion Agreement approved by Congress under section 101(a)(1). - (2) COMMISSION.-The term "Commission" means the United States International Trade Commission. - (3) HTS.-The term "HTS" means the Harmonized Tariff Schedule of the United States. - (4) Textile or apparel good.-The term "textile or apparel good" means a good listed in the Annex to the Agreement on Textiles and Clothing referred to in section 101(d)(4)of the Uruguay Round Agreements Act (19 U.S.C.
-3511(d)(4)), other than a good listed in Annex 3-C of the Agreement.
+- (1) AGREEMENT.-The term "Agreement" means the United States-Panama Trade Promotion Agreement approved by Congress under section 101(a)(1). - (2) COMMISSION.-The term "Commission" means the United States International Trade Commission. - (3) HTS.-The term "HTS" means the Harmonized Tariff Schedule of the United States. - (4) Textile or apparel good" means a good listed in the Annex to the Agreement on Textiles and Clothing referred to in section 101(d)(4) of the Uruguay Round Agreements Act (19 U.S.C.
+3511(d)(4)), other than a good listed in Annex 3.30 of the Agreement.

-TITLE I-APPROVAL OF, AND GENERAL TO, PROVISIONS RELATING THE AGREEMENT
+TITLE I-APPROVAL OF, AND GENERAL PROVISIONS RELATING TO, THE AGREEMENT